 - Sixteen hours in a classroom environment tutoring and working with students in small groups under teacher supervision.

 - Twenty hours in a service-learning environment serving in community organizations (e.g., Big Brothers Big Sisters, Granny’s House).

 Phase II: Junior Year – First Semester Senior year

 You must apply for admittance into Phase II in January of your sophomore year.
-Enrollment in Phase II is capped at approximately 20 to 25 students.
 For more information about the application process, please consult your adviser.

 In this phase, focus shifts to the field of early childhood education.
 Your course work challenges you to consider ways to support the development and learning of young children from birth through age 8.

 During your junior year, you spend at least 90 hours per semester in a classroom setting.

 During the fall semester, you have two field experiences focusing on infants and toddlers, and literacy education with K-3 children.

 During the spring semester, field experiences focus on math, science and social studies education with K-3 children.

 During the fall semester of your senior year, you spend at least 90 hours teaching preschool children in all content areas.